 Both sugary and starchy carbohydrates can raise blood sugar levels.
 But these foods, in the right amounts, can play a role in a balanced meal plan.
 The right amount and type of carbohydrates can be based on many factors, including a person’s activity levels and medications, such as insulin.

 A dietitian can make specific recommendations.
 However, as a general rule, people should try to follow the Department of Agriculture’s MyPlate guidelines.

 For people with diabetes, the keys to a beneficial diet, according to the American Diabetes Association (ADA), are as follows:

 - Choose foods with less added sugar.

 - Avoid trans fats.

-Green leafy vegetables are packed full of essential vitamins, minerals, and nutrients.
-They also have minimal impact on blood sugar levels.
+Green, leafy vegetables are full of essential vitamins, minerals, and nutrients.
+They also have a minimal impact on blood sugar levels.

 - collard greens